nanosoftonline/clean-flutter/README.md

 ### Use Cases of the Application
 Customer Relationship Management (CRM) is a strategy that companies use to manage interactions (or tasks) with customers and potential customers (leads).

+A use case, the essence of the application, is a written description of how users will perform tasks in your application.
+It outlines, from a user's point of view, a system's behavior as it responds to a request.

 We'll implement the following use cases:
 ##### Customers
 * Get all customers